Gutierre0x80/HPRNG/README.md

 This project may have some errors; if you'd like to help me improve, feel free to reach out to me on Discord.

+Edit: I wasn't able to finish this project.
+For various reasons, perhaps I didn't find it sufficiently relevant.
+But if you want to use my project for something useful, I would suggest collecting multiple samples of noise and using XOR to mix the bits, or something similar, it doesn't matter.
+I would also consider implementing Avalanche Noise using a Zener diode and some sources of jitter, like crystal oscillators.

 My discord: gutierre0x80
 _______________________________________________________________________________________________________________